BZemba87/bone-appetit/README.md

 - [W3C HTML Full Report for Home](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbzemba87.github.io%2Fbone-appetit%2Findex.html)
 - [W3C HTML Full Report for Menu](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbzemba87.github.io%2Fbone-appetit%2Fmenus.html)
 - [W3C HTML Full Report for Book](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbzemba87.github.io%2Fbone-appetit%2Fbook.html)

+## Testing User Stories from User Experience

+### First Time Visitor Goals
+1. I want to easily understand the main purpose of the site and learn more about a dog cafe in London.
+- Upon entering the site, users are greeted with easily readable welcome text explaining the purpose of the site, a clear and obvious title and a clean navigation bar to help the user go to the page of their choice.

+2. I want to be able to easily navigate the site to find the food menu and booking request form.
+- Users can instantly see the navigation bar when they arrive at the site as the font is very sleek and easy to read.
+With only 3 links (home, menus and book) to choose from, it becomes very easy to move around the site and find what they are looking for.
+A background color activates for the link of the page the user is currently viewing.

+3. I want to be able to easily find the cafe's location and visit it's social media accounts linked to the site to see their posts, posts they are tagged in by customers and how many followers they have.
+-

 ## Lighthouse